 A warmer ocean causes sea level rise in two ways.
 First, warm water takes up more space.
 About half of the sea level rise in the past century is because of this effect.

 Second, warmer temperatures melt the ice sheets covering Greenland and the polar ice caps.
 Over the winter, snowfall rebuilds the ice.
 But shorter winters mean less time for water to evaporate and turn into snow.
 As a result, more water stays in the ocean and the glaciers aren’t rebuilt.
 At the same time, more water enters the ocean from the melting ice.

-Melted water combines with seawater below the ice sheets, creating a river under the glaciers that ferries them more quickly into the ocean.
-Higher sea temperatures combine with higher air temperatures to melt the ice sheets from the top and the bottom.
+Melted water combines with seawater below the ice sheets.
+It creates a river under the glaciers that ferries them more quickly into the ocean.
+Higher sea temperatures combine with higher air temperatures to melt the ice sheets from both the top and the bottom at the same time.

 During the same period, Greenland lost 280 gigatons of ice per year.
-It added 0.03 inches per year to rising sea levels.
+It's melting at the fastest rate in at least the past 450 years.
+The melting ice added 0.03 inches each year to rising sea levels.
 The worst losses occurred along the West Greenland coast.
 If the Greenland ice sheet melts completely, it would raise sea levels by 16-23 feet.
 That's enough to put New Orleans, Miami, and Amsterdam underwater.

 Sea Level Rise Predictions